MMM-CalendarExt2/MMM-CalendarExt2/doc/Configuration/Views/current,-upcoming.md

-You can use all of common fields of [[2c.
-Configuration:View]] in this view also.
+You can use all of common fields of [View](../View.md) in these views also.

 # View:current
 |field |value type |value example |default value |memo |